 - Qualified - 3

 In order to earn any Advanced Placement credit at Gateway, you must earn a score of 3 or higher on the exam.
 If you intend to transfer to a four-year college, you should be aware that most will require a minimum score of 4 to earn credit, and your AP credits will be reevaluated by each four-year institution.

 Guide for Advanced Placement

-Any student enrolled at Gateway shall be granted AP credit according to the following guidelines:
+Any student enrolled at Gateway shall be granted AP credit according to the guidelines found on this page.